-The manuscript is organized as follows.
+The paper is organized as follows.
 In Sec.
-II we define the WCC sheets, explain how to construct them, and discuss their symmetry and topological properties.
+II, we define the WCC sheets, explain how to construct them, consider their symmetry properties, and discuss the bulk-boundary correspondence that relates the bulk WCCs to the surface energy bands.
 In Sec.
-III we introduce the tight-binding models that will be used for illustrative calculations.
+III, we introduce the tight-binding models that will be used for illustrative calculations.
 We also present the materials systems that will be the subject of first-principles calculations, and discuss the details of the computational methods.
 The calculated WCC sheets are presented and discussed in Sec.
 IV, and we end with a summary in Sec.
 V.